jasonmanesis/Wildfire-Smoke-Detection/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/JasonManesis/Convolutional-Neural-Network-Classifier-MNIST/blob/main/CNN_MNIST_PyTorch_VISUALS.ipynb)

 # Wildfire Smoke Detection.
-**Convolutional neural network model based on the architecture of the Faster-RCNN for wildfire smoke detection.**
+Convolutional neural network model based on the architecture of the **Faster-RCNN** for wildfire smoke detection.
+For this project we used a pretrained model from detectron2's "model zoo" and fine-tune it for the task of wildfire smoke detection from optical image data.

 ## Dataset Properties.
 <div align="left">